Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- when editing an attribute it can be changed into an association and vice versa:
+- when editing an attribute it can be changed into an association, and vice versa:

     <img src="images/frontend/change-to-association.png" alt="drawing" width="1000"/>